-• To provide members with simplified, consistent, and secure ways of requesting and managing Internet number resources using the RIPE Database and other RIPE NCC services

-1.3) Initial Support for New LIRs

-The RIPE NCC gives initial support to LIRs during their set-up phase.
+• To provide members with simplified, consistent, and secure ways of requesting and managing Internet number resources using the RIPE Database and other RIPE NCC services 1.3 Initial Support for New LIRs The RIPE NCC gives initial support to LIRs during their set-up phase.
 Information and support is also extended to potential LIRs.

-The RIPE NCC provides initial support to new, or potential LIRs, in order to:

-• Support new LIRs during their set-up phase by introducing them to the relevant tools, procedures and guidelines

-• Give potential LIRs enough information to make an informed choice as to whether or not they become an LIR.

-1.4) Training Courses

-The RIPE NCC provides a range of courses to members and non-members, using a variety of teacher-based courses and additional training strategies.
+The RIPE NCC provides initial support to new, or potential LIRs, in order to: - Support new LIRs during their set-up phase by introducing them to the relevant tools, procedures and guidelines - Give potential LIRs enough information to make an informed choice as to whether or not they become an LIR 1.4 Training Courses The RIPE NCC provides a range of courses to members and non-members, using a variety of teacher-based courses and additional training strategies.
 The RIPE NCC makes continued efforts to reach a broader audience, particularly those who are unable to attend RIPE NCC training courses due to geographical, financial, scheduling or other constraints.
 This area includes developing online modules covering how the RIPE NCC works and the RIPE Policy Development Process (PDP).

-The RIPE NCC provides the following courses to its members for free:

-- LIR Training Course

-- DNSSEC Training Course

-- Routing Registry Training Course

-1.4.1) LIR Training Course
+The RIPE NCC provides the following courses to its members for free: - LIR Training Course - DNSSEC Training Course - Routing Registry Training Course 1.4.1 LIR Training Course Description of Activity:

 The Local Internet Registry (LIR) Training Course is a one-day introduction to procedures and policies related to obtaining and distributing Internet number resources from the RIPE NCC, operating an LIR and using the RIPE Database.
 The training material is regularly updated to make sure that LIRs are aware of any recent policy changes decided by the RIPE community.
+Goal of Activity:

-- To help members send correctly prepared Internet number resource requests to the RIPE NCC - To help ensure a more timely completion of these requests - To explain the correct procedure for registering and updating registry data relating to Internet number resources

-1.4.2) DNSSEC Training Course
+- To help members send correctly prepared Internet number resource requests to the RIPE NCC - To help ensure a more timely completion of these requests - To explain the correct procedure for registering and updating registry data relating to Internet number resources 1.4.2 DNSSEC Training Course Description of Activity:

 This course provides an introduction to DNS security extensions with special focus on how to deploy DNSSEC.
+Goal of Activity:

 • To provide DNSSEC deployment information relevant to LIRs

-1.4.3) Routing Registry Training Course
+1.4.3 Routing Registry Training Course

+Description of Activity:

 The Routing Registry Training Course covers Internet Routing Registry (IRR) usage, related tools and Routing Policy Specification Language (RPSL).
+Goal of activity:

 • To provide an introduction to the Internet Routing Registry (IRR) usage, related tools, Routing Policy Specification Language (RPSL) and the RIPE NCC Routing Information Service (RIS).

-1.5) Membership Liaison
+1.5 Membership Liaison

 The RIPE NCC develops liaison activities and regional support.
 These play significant roles in involving RIPE NCC members, the RIPE community and other stakeholders in the open policy-making process and in defining the activities and services of the RIPE NCC.

-1.5.1) Regional Support
+1.5.1 Regional Support

+Description of Activity:

 The RIPE NCC organises Regional Meetings that provide a focused effort to proactively encourage feedback from RIPE NCC members and the RIPE community.
+Goal of Activity: